John Connelly (footballer, born 1938): Manchester United

 Connelly stayed at Manchester United for just over two seasons, making 113 appearances and scoring 35 goals.
 In that first season his new club finished second, but the next season, 1964–65, they finished as league champions and Connelly received a second championship medal to go with the one he won with Burnley.
 The following season, 1965–66, the team finished fourth in the league and were knocked out of the European Cup in the semi-finals.
 At the start of the 1966–67 season, Connelly was transferred to newly relegated Blackburn Rovers for £40,000.

 Subsequent career and later life

 He played for Blackburn Rovers for four years, but was unable to help get them back into the top division.
 He was released by Blackburn in May 1970 and signed for Bury.
 He stayed with Bury for three years and retired in May 1973.
 In later years he owned a fish and chip shop in Brierfield, known as "Connelly's Plaice".
-Connelly was chosen amongst 25 former Burnley players for a "Wall of Legends" at Turf Moor.
+Connelly was chosen among 25 former Burnley players for a "Wall of Legends" at Turf Moor.

 Connelly died at home on 25 October 2012, at the age of 74.
 Burnley Football Club released a statement: "One of Burnley's most prolific and popular wingers, he died peacefully at home on Thursday morning."
 Turf Moor's flag flew at half mast in his memory.
 Players wore black armbands in respect of his death.